UK police say man in van arrested outside Buckingham Palace

 LONDON (AP) — London police say a man driving a van has been arrested outside Buckingham Palace on suspicion of a public order offense.

 Police said roads were closed and cordons put in place outside the palace on Monday while the suspicious vehicle was assessed.
+The restrictions were lifted later Monday morning.

 Police say a man in his early 30s was arrested while driving a white Ford Transit.
 He was not identified or charged.